Circus music: Circus marches and screamers

+Galops

 The galop is another popular form of circus music.
 Like the march, it is played at a fast, lively tempo and is primarily used for daredevil acts, such as trick-riding or other wild animal performances.
 Any performance or act that consisted of fast-paced tricks or stunts would probably have performed to a galop.
 The galop is typically written in 2/4 time and has a short length, but would only end when the ringmaster signaled the end of an act.
 If the act went longer, the galop could be extended by playing da capo.
 One of the best-known examples is Gustav Peter's widely popular Memory of Circus Renz, which was published in 1894 with the title Souvenir de Cirque Renz.
 The piece was originally written for the xylophone.

+Choreography, notable compositions and composers

 Circus music catered to the needs of the different acts.
 For example, a high-flying, nimble trapeze act could be characterized by a dizzying galop or a graceful waltz.
 An act containing ferocious wild animals, such as lions, would probably use a march.